When you think of polygamy, what do you think of? The Mormons? Islam or Muhammad? Maybe you think of Big Love or the Yearning for Zion Ranch?

-Instead, the Christian’s thoughts should gravitate to the Scriptures, to those men throughout the history of Judeo-christianity who lived out their lives with multiple wives, some with two or three, others with wives numbering in the hundreds.
+Instead, the Christian’s thoughts should gravitate to the Scriptures, to those men throughout the history of the Bible who lived out their lives with multiple wives, some with two or three, others with wives numbering in the hundreds.

 I want to introduce you to these men.

 For simplicity, I’ll present this list alphabetically.
 Also, I will from now on be referring to these men with the more specific term polygynist.
 Polygyny is the practice of one man having multiple wives; it is a type of polygamy.